bustlingbungus/Codelabs-Baseplate/EngineDocumentation.md

 The scale is the region of the window the camera renders to.
 A camera with scale = (1,1) will render onto the entire window.
 If scale = (0.5, 0.5), it will only render onto one quarter of the winow.

+When creating a new scene, a camer will be added to the scene by default, with scale (1, 1), zoom 1, and position (0, 0).

 > aside positive
 > The camera has a zoom - how big or small objects are rendered.
 Make zoom bigger to make the camera render everything larger, and smaller to make it render smaller.
 A zoom of `1.0` means that 1 pixel on the screen represents 1 unit in game.